People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: FairHAI Benchmark

 \section{FairHAI Benchmark}

-In this section, we introduce \emph{FairHAI}, a benchmark designed to jointly evaluate AI fairness and HAI-CC using four public medical imaging datasets: HAM10000~\citep{tschandl2018ham10000}, CMMD~\citep{cai2023online}, CheXpert~\citep{irvin2019chexpert}, and MIMIC--CXR~\citep{johnson2019mimic}.
+In this section, we introduce \emph{FairHAI}, a benchmark protocol for controlled evaluation of fairness and human-AI cooperative classification on public medical imaging datasets (HAM10000~\citep{tschandl2018ham10000}, CMMD~\citep{cai2023online}, CheXpert~\citep{irvin2019chexpert}, and MIMIC--CXR~\citep{johnson2019mimic}) under varying levels of clinician involvement.
 To enable systematic comparison across competing methods, FairHAI incorporates simulated experts grounded in empirical evidence on the performance gap between clinicians and AI systems~\citep{kuo2022artificial}.
 The benchmark evaluates both accuracy and fairness as functions of human involvement, allowing a unified assessment of how collaborative decision-making impacts overall performance and equity.